YashMajithiya/Attendance_system_with_facial_recognisation-main/README.md

 ## Usage
 1. Run the application:
-2. Choose the QR code scanning or facial recognition feature.
+2. Choose facial recognition feature.
 3. Follow the on-screen instructions to complete the process.
 4. The Attendance file will be generated in the specified directory.